What is 3PL? Everything You Need to Know About Third-Party Logistics

 Next, the warehouse team will pack the order according to your brand’s specifications.
 This can include packing the order in a box, envelope, bubble mailer, etc..
 The warehouse team will optimize the packaging in order to reduce dimensional weight and combine packages to avoid split shipments which helps reduce costs and carbon emissions.

 Packing an order is not a place to cut corners—it’s a crucial part of the customer experience and reflects upon your brand.
-A great 3PL partner will allow custom packaging (like gift wrapping), inserts (like a thank you note or coupons for repeat purchases), and offer a range of sustainable packaging options (like packaging made from recycled or biodegradable materials).
+A great logistics 3PL will allow custom packaging (like gift wrapping), inserts (like a thank you note or coupons for repeat purchases), and offer a range of sustainable packaging options (like packaging made from recycled or biodegradable materials).

 5. 3PL Shipping

-Once the order is packed up, the 3PL provider will make the final preparations for shipping the order.
+Once the order is packed up, the 3PL logistics provider will make the final preparations for shipping the order.
 This can be either through a shipping carrier partner, like USPS, Canada Post, or DHL, or through their own fleet.
 Your 3PL partner will typically purchase and print the shipping labels on your behalf.

 3PL shipping speeds will vary from one provider to the next.
 There are many factors to account for when it comes to how quickly an order gets shipped and delivered.
 Some of these factors include the service level agreement between the 3PL and the brand, as well as what shipping options are available to the shopper at checkout (for example 5-7 days, next-day, same-day, etc.).